• Skip to primary navigation

 Tuskegee Human and Civil Rights Multicultural CenterTuskegee

 The Tuskegee Human and Civil Rights Multicultural Center preserves the Tuskegee history in Alabama.
-Tuskegee, well known as the training site of the Tuskegee Airmen, is lesser known as the birthplace of Rosa park.
+The Center serves as a permanent memorial to the victims and survivors of the inhumane Tuskegee Syphilis Study, conducted between 1932 and 1972 by the U.S. federal government.

 Tuskegee Human and Civil Rights Multicultural Center website